A warehouse worker wearing a safety vest and helmet holds two cardboard boxes, representing logistics or inventory work.

 In the medical device manufacturing industry, FIFO is a critical inventory management practice for maintaining compliance with strict regulatory standards and patient safety requirements, such as those overseen by the FDA.

-Since components must be viable for precise electronics or medical devices, extremely accurate FIFO inventory control must be upheld at all times.
-Other valuation methods too easily result in components becoming expired or non-compliant with health regulations.
+Since components must be viable for precise electronics or medical devices, accurate FIFO inventory control is essential.
+Other valuation methods may increase the risk of components becoming expired or non-compliant with health regulations.
 In addition, many products have sterilization dates or materials that degrade over time.

-Optovue, a global manufacturer of ophthalmic imaging equipment, uses mobile software to keep FIFO rules in check while also simplifying traceability compliance.
+Optovue, a global manufacturer of ophthalmic imaging equipment, uses medical inventory software to keep FIFO rules in check while also simplifying traceability compliance.
 With the assistance of technology, the company operates with near-perfect inventory accuracy.

 The construction and building materials industry benefits from FIFO as well.
 In managing a wide variety of inventory needed for projects, FIFO helps prevent a buildup of materials that might deteriorate over time.

-This is important, since materials may include structural steel, cement, lumber, prefabricated windows, and more.
+This is important because materials may include structural steel, cement, lumber, prefabricated windows, and more.
 Some of these stock types are susceptible to environmental conditions.
+FIFO can help prevent materials from going unused or degrading while reducing waste, losses, and storage costs.

 In the chemicals industry, FIFO is essential for managing chemicals and raw materials that have a limited shelf life or require specific storage conditions.

-Certain chemicals, when left to sit, risk degrading, becoming unstable, or forming hazardous byproducts—all of which compromise product quality and human safety.
+Certain chemicals, when left to sit, risk degrading, becoming unstable, or forming hazardous byproducts, which can compromise product quality and human safety.
 Therefore, FIFO helps maintain compliance with health, safety, and environmental regulations.

 Lastly, FIFO helps reduce the costs associated with disposing of expired or unusable chemicals.